Geeksltd/GCop/Rules/GCop159.md

 ## Rule description

 When you have to perform an operation on an instance in some cases you need to know whether it is a new or an existing instance.
-To do so, M# provides you the readonly boolean property IsNew.
+To do so, M# provides you the readonly boolean property `IsNew`.

 ## Example